Our notes about all the rumours follow...

 Bigger iPhone leaked images: What will the iPhone Air look like?

-There haven't been many leaked images of the 5.5in iPhone, but there have been numerous for the 4.7in iPhone, many of which you can see here.
+There haven't been many leaked images of the 5.5in iPhone, but there have been numerous for the 4.7in iPhone.

 We do rather like this photograph of both the 4.7in iPhone 6 and 5.5in iPhone Air side-by-side (below).
 They're just mockups, but they're very convincing ones, and we can imagine Apple launching devices that look like these ones.
 These photos came from previously accurate blogger Sonny Dickson on Twitter.